Philippe De Ridder

 Philippe De Ridder (born 6 August 1964 in Brussels, Belgium) is a Belgian coach, football administrator and a former football player.
 He is currently the co-owner and CEO of Chevsa Sports Marketing & Management, a Kolkata based sports marketing and management agency.

-His latest assignment was serving as the International Football Development Manager for Spanish Club, CD Marino.
-De Ridder is highly regarded for his specialty in discovering young, unknown talent, and his ability to revive teams from troublesome situation.
-He has discovered a lot of new players in India and is also known for giving a fresh start to older players with the 360 method like Bhaichung Bhutia, Harmanjot Khabra and Mehtab Hossain.
-He is known for identifying talents at a very young age, like Sandesh Jhingan and Lalruatthara.
-Jhingan has gone on to become one of the most expensive players in Indian football, while Lalruatthara has won accolades for being the emerging player of the year 2018.
-Besides being a football coach, he is an eminent art director, designer and musician.
+His latest assignment was as International Football Development Manager for the Spanish Club, CD Marino.
+De Ridder has been associated with the development of several football players in India, including Bhaichung Bhutia, Harmanjot Khabra and Mehtab Hossain.
+He has been credited with identifying players at an early stage of their careers, including Sandesh Jhingan and Lalruatthara.
+Jhingan later became one of the highest-valued players in Indian football, while Lalruatthara received the Emerging Player of the Year award in 2018.
+He was also associated with the use of the "360 method" training approach when working with experiences players.
+In additions to football coach, he has also worked as an art director, designer and musician.